United States Playing Card Company: Bicycle

 Bicycle Playing Cards (stock No. 808) are the USPC's flagship brand of cards, introduced in 1885.

 The typical Bicycle deck is a standard deck of cards consisting of 52 traditional French-suited playing cards, two jokers and two advertising cards.
 The Bicycle trademark is printed on the ace of spades.
 The type number of a Bicycle deck can be found both on the bottom of the deck box and on the stone of the joker artwork.
 Bicycle cards have a textured 'air cushion' finish for improved handling.

 Bicycle cards are sold in poker and bridge widths, with additional deck configurations for use in other games such as pinochle, rummy, euchre, and canasta.
-Back designs include the standard 'Rider' back, the 'Vintage' back modeled on the original card design, and many specialty designs.
+Back designs include the standard 'Rider' back, similar 'League' back and 'Maiden' back, the 'Vintage' back modeled on the original card design, and many specialty designs.
 Back colors include traditional red and blue, along with black, silver, and pastel colors.
 Face designs include standard, jumbo index, low-vision cards for the visually impaired, and a 'PokerPeek' design on their pro-series decks that simplifies looking at hole cards.
 Novelty 'Big Bicycle' cards that are four times the normal bridge card size, and mini-sized cards are also available.

 Bicycle playing cards are commonly used by magicians in card magic and flourishes due to their ordinary appearance.
+The USPCC has released look-alike card designs under stock number 809 called Mandolin-backs and Maiden-backs for use in producing marked decks.
 In addition to specialty decks specifically designed for magic, cardistry or purely aesthetic reasons, USPC also make other kinds of non-standard card decks, such as a gaff deck (contained in a mirrored-art box) with an assortment of unusually altered cards that can be used with regular cards for tricks.

 Starting in 2019, Bicycle started a "Games by Bicycle" division to enter into the hobby board game market, with party games and light strategic games using playing-card sized cards.
 These include Tattoo Stories, It's Blunderful, and Shuffle Grand Prix.

 Subject to certain guidelines, the Bicycle brand can be licensed from USPC.